nus-tic2002-2018/website/schedule/evidence/intellij.md

 <div id="refactoring">

-Do some automated refactoring in the IDE.
+Have done some automated refactoring in the IDE.

 </div>